 Step 4: Create a new service

-The next step is to create a new service on the remote system that will execute the encoded payload.
+The next step is creating a new service on the remote system to execute the encoded payload.
 To do this, you can use the following command:

 Path="C:\Windows\System32\cmd.exe /c start cmd.exe /k base64 -d output.txt" DisplayName="NewService" start=auto

 This command will create a new service called “NewService” on the remote system.
-The “binPath” parameter specifies the executable that the service should run, which in this case is “cmd.exe” with the arguments “/c start cmd.exe /k base64 -d output.txt”.
-This will start a new instance of cmd.exe and run the “base64 -d” command to decode the payload that we copied to the System32 folder.
+The “binPath” parameter specifies the executable that the service should run, which in this case is “cmd.exe” with the arguments /c start cmd.exe /k base64 -d output.txt.
+This will start a new instance of cmd.exe and run the base64 -d command to decode the payload we copied to the System32 folder.

-The “displayName” parameter specifies the name of the service as it will appear in the Service Control Manager, and the “start” parameter specifies that the service should start automatically when the system boots.
+The “displayName” parameter specifies the service’s name as it will appear in the Service Control Manager, and the “start” parameter specifies that the service should start automatically when the system boots.

 Step 5: Start the new service